 Upon the opening of the probate process, the Michigan probate court will appoint a personal representative for the estate.
 This person will carry out the same duties that the executor would—had there been a will.

 Once this is done the personal representative for the estate must first pay any creditors and remaining debts out of the estate.
 Once this is handled, the court can begin the process of distributing the estate.

 Who the Estate Goes To

 If the deceased was married, an initial amount of $150,000 off of the estate goes to the surviving spouse.
-If there is a child from both parents (the diseased and the surviving spouse) the spouse also gets half of the remaining balance and the rest is distributed to the child or children.
+If there is a child from both parents (the deceased and the surviving spouse) the spouse also gets half of the remaining balance and the rest is distributed to the child or children.

-If there are no children, but there are surviving parents of the diseased, the spouse receives $150,000 and three-quarters of the remaining probate assets.
+If there are no children, but there are surviving parents of the deceased, the spouse receives $150,000 and three-quarters of the remaining probate assets.
 The other quarter is distributed to the parent or parents.